adaanene/MERN/project_3.md

     `mkdir <name>` we can call the folder Todo

-2. change into the new folder and setup a new package with the command `npm init`.
+2. Inside the new folder run the command `npm init`.
 This creates a .json file for your application.
 Fill in the fields as you want and enter `yes` at the end to create the file.
 Confirm that the .json file was created  with `ls`

 ### Install ExpressJs